pitchmuc/aepp/docs/schemaManager.md

 * queryPath : OPTIONAL : If you want to have the query path to be used.
 * description : OPTIONAL : If you want to have the description added to your dataframe. (default False)
 * xdmType : OPTIONAL : If you want to have the xdmType also returned (default False)
-* editable : OPTIONAL : If you can manipulate the structure of the field groups
+* editable : OPTIONAL : If you can manipulate the structure of the field groups (default False).
+More details on [Editable concept](#editable-concept)

 ### to_dict
 Return a dictionary of the whole schema.
 You need to have instanciated the Field Group Manager